ScGilroy/ScGilroy.github.io/index.md

         url: 'Scale'

       - title: Portable A/C and Beverage Cooler
-        text: Design of a portable beverage and A/C unit which utilizes ice water to cool off a small enclosed environment.
+        text: Design of a portable beverage cooler and A/C unit which uses ice-water to cool off a small enclosed environment.
         icon: assets/files/projects/Cooler/Icon.png
         url: 'Cooler'

-#      - title: Portable A/C and Beverage Cooler
-#        text: Design of an portable beverage and A/C unit with utilizes ice water to cool off a small enclosed environment.
-#        icon: Cooler_Icon.png
-#        url: 'Cooler'
-#
-#      - title: Wheelchair Mobility Improvement
+      - title: Wheelchair Mobility Improvement
-#        text: Ease wheelchair users by altering how a wheelchair is operated.
+        text: Ease wheelchair users by altering how a wheelchair is operated.
-#        icon: Wheelchair_Icon.gif
+        icon: Wheelchair_Icon.gif
-#        url: 'Wheelchair'
+        url: 'Wheelchair'
-#

 #      - title: Pick-and-Place with a Baxter Robotic Arm
 #        text: Inverse kinematic and jacobian motion planning approach for a pick-and-place problem with a Baxter robotic arm.
 #        icon: IK_Baxter_Icon.png